BrainModes/ADNI-TVB-pipeline/README.md

 ###### Processing pipeline for multimodal imaging data from the ADNI (Alzheimer's Disease Neuroimaging Initiative) database, to be used as input to The Virtual Brain software.

+Pipeline assumes data is available locally.
+The jupyter notebook accesses the data to generate the batch scripts.
+The batch scripts and generic scripts should then be saved in the same remote directory.
+The scripts are to be run from this directory.
+Output/error files will be written to this directory.

+All software/toolboxes used must be sourced before running scripts, e.g. in the ~/.bash_profile file.

 ## Create job submission scripts

 The Jupyter notebook parses the dataset, and creates a batch job-submission script for each step of the pipeline.